shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **122. Minimax theorem ― By noting πA,πB ranging over mixed strategies, for every simultaneous two-player zero-sum game with a finite number of actions, we have:**

-&#10230; Minimax theorem ― By noting πA,πB ranging over mixed strategies, for every simultaneous two-player zero-sum game with a finite number of actions, we have:
+&#10230; Minimax theorem ― By noting πA,πB ranging over mixed strategies, for every simultaneous two-player zero-sum game with a finite number of actions, у нас есть:

 <br>